jayashalakshani/-/README.md

 # How to Use
 Install Dependencies: Ensure you have Python installed on your system.
 Additionally, you need to have the Turtle module and PIL (Python Imaging Library) installed.
 You can install them using pip:

-# code
+# View the Output
-pip install python-turtle pillow
-Clone the Repository: Clone this repository to your local machine using Git:

-View the Output: The script will draw colorful flowers on the screen and display the message "සුභ අලුත් අවුරුද්දක් වේවා".
+The script will draw colorful flowers on the screen and display the message "සුභ අලුත් අවුරුද්දක් වේවා".

 # Customization
 You can customize the script in various ways: